sftpplus/sftpplus-docs/src/doc_source/configuration-server/introduction.rst

 This page will describe how to add/remove/change any service supported by the server.
-This includes file transfer services such as an FTPS or an SFTP server, as well as utility services such as the `Local Manager` service or the local file system monitor service.
+This includes file transfer services such as an FTPS or an SFTP server, as well as utility services such as the `Web Manager` service or the local file system monitor service.

 The server can operate an arbitrary number of services,